 - allow multiple Māori land blocks from a parent block to be treated as one for rating purposes

-The current legislation relating to the rating of Māori land has remained largely unchanged for almost 100 years.
-Other changes to modernise the legislation affecting the rating of Māori land will:
+The legislation relating to the rating of Māori land remained unchanged for almost 100 years.
+Changes to modernise the legislation affecting the rating of Māori land will:

 - provide protection to Māori land made general land by the Māori Affairs Amendment Act 1967 from being leased or sold as “abandoned land sales”